bylexus/adventofcode2020/README.md

 Then it was simple: just book keep of numbers in a dict.
 But I guess there will be a much much faster solution if it will be optimized a bit.
 I give it a try later on.

+## Day 16 - Ticket Translation

+Rule determination - the first part was not hard, just loop through all tickets and check for errors (rule validity).

+2nd part took me a while: to determine which rule belongs to what field, I had to loop during all fields, and find the one with exactly one (1) matching rule.
+Remove that from the rules-to-determine-list and start over, until all fields have an associated rule.

+This is more or less the famous Sherlock Holmes quote:

+"When you've ruled out the impossible, what remains is the truth, however improbable it is." :-)